* Q4 net profit falls 90 pct, above forecasts

 "BBVA reported strong fourth quarter earnings with revenues four percent ahead of company consensus, costs broadly in line and lower loan losses," JP Morgan said in a note to clients.

-Revenues rose 2.5 percent to a record 25.3 billion euros for the full year and Gonzalez said in a statement that 2018 would be even better thanks to BBVA's digital transformation drive, which he has been focused on in recent years.
+For the full year, revenues rose 2.5 percent to a record 25.3 billion euros and Executive Chairman Francisco Gonzalez said on Thursday in a written statement that 2018 would be even better thanks to the bank's digital transformation drive.

-In Spain, where banks are struggling to raise earnings from loans, as interest rates remain at historic lows and increasing competition erodes margins, BBVA's NII fell by 2.7 percent.
+However, in Spain, NII fell 2.7 percent to 946 million euros.
+Spanish banks are struggling to raise earnings from loans, as interest rates remain at historic lows and increasing competition erodes margins.

-Spanish banks have been expanding abroad as a result and BBVA's Mexican unit, which accounts for around 40 percent of group profit, reported net profit increased 6 percent in the quarter at constant exchange rates.
+In response, Spanish banks have been expanding abroad.
+At BBVA's Mexican unit, which accounts for around 40 percent of group profit, net profit increased 6 percent in constant euros in the quarter.
 It rose 1.3 percent when taking into account fluctuations in the Mexican peso.

 In Turkey, which represents 15 percent of the group's earnings, net profit almost doubled in the last quarter.

-A rebound in Spanish property has allowed banks to tackle toxic balance sheets faster than rivals in Italy, with lenders in Europe are under pressure from the European Central Bank to reduce soured loans.
+A rebound in the Spanish property market has also allowed banks to tackle toxic balance sheets faster than rivals in Italy.
+Banks in Europe are under pressure from the European Central Bank to reduce soured loans.

-BBVA also proposed a final 2017 cash dividend gross payment of 0.15 euros to be paid in April. ($1 = 0.8030 euros) (Reporting by Jesús Aguado; editing by Paul Day/Jason Neely/Alexander Smith)
+On Thursday, the lender proposed a final 2017 cash dividend gross payment of 0.15 euros to be paid in April.